orbeon/orbeon-forms-doc/form-runner/link-embed/liferay-proxy-portlet.md

 *NOTE: Be aware that `web.xml` uses `<param-name>` and `<param-value>`, but `portlet.xml` uses `<name>` and `<value>`.*

-## Performance tuning

-See the Performance Tuning section of the [Full Portlet Guide](../../form-runner/link-embed/liferay-full-portlet.md#performance-tuning).

 ## Securing Form Runner with an IP filter

 ### Rationale